 What we wouldn’t give for a couple of extra productive hours to show for each day.

 What if I told you that you could have them?
+That you could get more done every single day?
 These three simple exercises will help you accomplish more while maintaining your sanity.

 1. Practice Meditation

 I know it seems counterproductive to spend 20 minutes of your precious time quietly seated in a half-lotus position.
 However, meditation’s been scientifically proven to clear your mind and help you to concentrate better.
 According to a study by researchers at the University of California, Davis, meditation was found to have a positive effect on improving focus.
 The study showed that participants displayed less “mind wandering” post training.